kechagias/varfima/README.md

 **Disclaimer**: <br>
-&nbsp;  This repo is created only for demonstration purposes.
+&nbsp;  This repo is created for demonstration purposes.
 As a result the functions and programs contained in the repo <br>
 &nbsp;  are not fully tested and may contain bugs or defects.
 If you ecnounter any problems or if you have any questions <br> &nbsp;  or comments please do not hesitate to reach out to me at stefanoskeh@gmail.com.